-Patient refusal, known allergy, coagulopathy, patient on β blockers, long-term analgesic therapy, drugs which are known to interact with study drugs.
+Patient refusal, known allergy, coagulopathy, patient on $\beta$ blockers, long-term analgesic therapy, drugs which are known to interact with study drugs.

-Field block administration of drug mixture: Group 1 administered with 0.5% Bupivacaine and Dexmedetomidine and Group 2 administered with 0.375% Ropivacaine and Dexmedetomidine.
+Spinal administration of drug mixture: Group 1 administered with 0.5% Bupivacaine and

+Dexmedetomidine and Group 2 administered with 0.375% Ropivacaine and Dexmedetomidine.